orbs-network/validator-instructions/public/infura_setup_free.md

 ### Enabling Secret protection (Optional)

-Your infura account is by default open to anyone with access to your Infura Project ID.
-This ID is not readily known but is also not kept secret.
-Since your free account has daily API request limits, you may choose to add a layer of protection to your API endpoint by requiring a secret to be included with each connection request.
+Infura places a limit on the number of daily API requests your free account provides.
+This quota is enough for supporting the API calls your Orbs Node generates.
+However, your Ethereum Endpoint URL may be used by anyone with access to your project ID.
+In order to block unauthorized use of this project, you may require attaching a secret key to all API requests served by this Infura project.

 To enable secret protection for your Ethereum Endpoint URL do the following: